English majors Megan McDermott

-Neumann University students majoring in English have the opportunity to practice these career skills and to foster their creative talents by contributing either to Canticle, the English department's literary arts magazine presented in both printed and electronic form, or to The Campus Press, the college newspaper.
-By working on the production staff of these publications, the English major can build a portfolio essential to future study and employment.
+Neumann University students majoring in English have the opportunity to practice these career skills and to foster their creative talents by contributing to the university newspaper, The Joust.
+By working on the production staff of this publication, the English major can build a portfolio essential to future study and employment.

 Another important quality that this program fosters is individualism.
 Neumann's English program is not like those of most other colleges.
 Neumann gives its English majors the opportunity to develop highly individualized programs of study.
 In consultation with their advisors, and guided by their own personal interests and career goals, students can select up to 70% of their English courses themselves.
 Choosing from a range of possible course combinations, they produce those programs which best fit their career goals.